remnrem/luna-doc/docs/ref/cc.md

 directed **predictability** under the fitted AR model, not as proof of direct physiological causation.

+<h3>Methods</h3>

+Directed predictability between channel pairs is assessed using a Granger-style autoregressive (AR) framework.
+Within each epoch, the data are divided into short non-overlapping windows; each window is detrended and normalized before fitting univariate AR models for each channel separately and a bivariate AR model for the channel pair jointly.
+Directed influence from channel Y to channel X is quantified as the log ratio of the univariate prediction error variance (using X's own past alone) to the bivariate prediction error variance (using both X's and Y's pasts).
+Positive values indicate that including the other channel's history improves prediction.
+AR coefficients are estimated using the recursive Morf–Vieira method.
+When a frequency grid is requested, the fitted bivariate AR model is transformed to the spectral domain to yield a frequency-resolved Granger causality profile, evaluated at the requested grid points.
+Final outputs are averages of epoch-level estimates.

 <h3>Parameters</h3>

 | Parameter | Example | Description |